project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/install_sbportal.md

 ### Configure Backend Service Stack

 The Sunbird portal application is powered by a set of Service APIs.
-These Service APIs run in a distributed environment.For instance, deploying the Sunbird to production but for the sake of simplicity and ease of debugging, you can also run these service APIs locally on a single server.For now, let's configure the Sunbird portal to use a cloud instance of the Sunbird Service APIs.These APIs are hosted by project Sunbird and are used for testing and demonstration purposes.
+These Service API(s) run in a distributed environment.For instance, deploying the Sunbird to production; but for the sake of simplicity and ease of debugging, you can also run these service API(s) locally on a single server.

+For now, let us configure the Sunbird portal to use a cloud instance of the Sunbird Service API(s).These APIs are hosted by project Sunbird and are used for testing and demonstration purposes.

-***Note***: The cloud instance of the APIs hosted by Project Sunbird are not for production usage.
+***Note***: The cloud instance of the API(s) hosted by Project Sunbird are not for production usage.

 ### Edit the Application Config